KarnMatas/GPLidar-Monitor/README.md

 # GPLidar-Monitor
-The assignment for job application.
+The assignments for job application.